 The best use of a site like Flickr is to upload high-quality images that you may not necessarily have room for on your own website.
 Since they can be found via search engines, using both high-traffic and long-tail keywords in your pictures’ titles and tags can help both Flickr users and image search engine users find your content.
 It’s easy to link the photos to appropriate pages of your website, helping drive visitor traffic with your more popular photos.

 Posting pictures to Flickr also gives you more to post for your social media accounts, especially Facebook and Twitter.
 You can add these pictures to Pinterest boards, as well, which helps promote your Flickr account.
 Also, Flickr has a great way to organize your pictures into albums and sets, helping to make your content even easier to find.

-Flickr is one more great content sharing and image search tool to add to your arsenal, and this amazing amount of free photo storage will last for years to come!
+Flickr is one more great content sharing and image search tool to add to your online marketing arsenal.
+Plus, with the sheer popularity of the site, this amazing amount of free photo storage should last for years to come!